Bludiot/configureight/README.md

 ## Configuration

-This theme comes with a configuration file for various options built into the theme.
+This theme comes with a JSON configuration file for various options built into the theme.
 This file can be copied and pasted into the Bludit root directory so that the theme can be updated without losing preferences.

 ### Color Schemes